rlumpcoursera/RCleanDataProj/CodeBook.md

    resulting from the merging of the training and test data that is collected in the "Human Activity Recognition Using Smartphones Dataset".
-   The average of the std and mean values are calculated and are presented on a per row basis for each subject and each actvity that was performed to create the data.
+   The average of the std and mean values are calculated and are presented on a per row basis for each subject and each actvity that the subject performed to create the data.

 # Steps to Data Creation:
   * Merge test and training data found in the X_train.txt and X_test.txt files